mehulagg/gitlab/doc/user/clusters/applications.md

 [restart](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-gke/#restart-unmanaged-pods)
 of all affected pods in all namespaces to ensure that they are [managed](https://docs.cilium.io/en/v1.8/operations/troubleshooting/#ensure-managed-pod) by the correct networking plugin.
+Whenever hubble is enabled its related pod might require a restart depending on whether it has started prior to Cilium (see more about [failed deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#failed-deployment)).

 NOTE:
 Major upgrades might require additional setup steps.
 For more information, see